pyzmqrpc3/pyzmqrpc3/README.md

 threading should also be supported.
 2. Must have support for PUB/SUB (non-reliable, whoever is listening) and REQ/REP sockets (reliable).
-The latter should have support for time outs and automatic recreation of a REQ socket if no message is received in the time out period.
+The latter should have support for timeouts and automatic recreation of a REQ socket if no message is received in the timeout period.
 3. If somewhere in the network there is connection failing, messages should be automatically queued up to a certain queue size.
 Right now, this has been implemented on the PUB/SUB interface.
 4. Password protection is important when traversing non-secure networks.
 However, no CURVE based protection is needed for now, just simple username/password.
-The fact that a network can be sniffed is not relevant for my specific use case.
+The fact that a network can be sniffed is not relevant for general use cases.
-5. Since I use a lot of Raspberry devices, it shall be able to work around a bug (ARM only) that stops listening on SUB sockets when another device connected via SUB disconnected.
+5. Since it is common to use a lot of devices together, like Raspberry devices, it shall be able to work around via proxy connections.
-This particular bug seems fixed in ZeroMQ 4.x, but not tested by me.
-Leaving the code in for now.

 ## Components